SyrianSpock/syrianspock.github.io/_posts/2015-09-13-my-beaglebone-black-setup-for-embedded-and-robotics-development.md

 On most boards you would need to maintain your own kernel with the Xenomai patch, but luckily for us there is a prepackaged kernel available for the Beaglebone in the official repositories.
 I told you the community was great.

-If you want to install Xenomai on your Beaglebone, I suggest you check the section "Xenomai installation: the easy way (3 steps)" of my article [Xenomai installation on a Beaglebone black](http://syrianspock.github.io/embedded-linux/2015/08/03/xenomai-installation-on-a-beaglebone-black.html)[^3]
+If you want to install Xenomai on your Beaglebone, I suggest you check the section "Xenomai installation: the easy way (3 steps)" of my previous article on the subject[^3].

 ## Slaying Cerberus: IO setup made easy